gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 Data products consistency analysis
 New data products: how to better use `DIVAnd` (sliding decades)
 Ocean Monitoring Indicators, coastal high resolution maps
-Introduction to jupyter-notebook and basic Julia commands and major differences with `MATLAB` and `Python` Data reading
+Introduction to jupyter-notebook and basic `Julia` commands and major differences with `MATLAB` and `Python` Data reading
 Preparation of topography
 How to define the background field
 Parameter optimization: horizontal and vertical correlation lengths, noise-to-signal ratio

+🍽️ Social dinner

 ### Wednesday